abooij/wiwikwlhott/index.md

 * continuity of functions on the reals or other metric spaces

+General confusion arising from names of definitions
+===

+Constructors versus elements versus terms
+---

+To say that something is a _constructor_ of a type means that the type was defined inductively, and that you are picking one of the options specifying its datatype.
+For example, $\mathbf{N}$ has exactly _two_
+constructors: $0$ and $S$.

+To say that something is an _element_ of a type means that it is a variable or expression whose type is $\mathbf{N}$.
+But that means that, in a certain context, you can have an element of type
+$\mathbf{0}$: for example in the context $x:\mathbf{0}$.

+Finally, _term_ is a strictly syntactic notion.
+As a first approximation, something is a term if it is a string of characters that, when inserted in a proof assistant, would parse, and have a certain type.

+Translating claims in natural language to type theory
+---

+* there seems to be some miscommunication regarding which statements by HoTTist are internal and which ones are metatheoretical, but I can't make this precise right now.

 Types as spaces
 ---

 * typal circle versus subset of $R^2$

+Sets
+---

+* Sets as 0-types
+* hierarchies of sets inside types

 Type-theoretical features
 ===